IgorWarzocha/Opencode-Context-Analysis-Plugin/README.md

 If you prefer to set things up yourself:

-1. Copy the `.opencode` directory to your OpenCode project
+1. Clone the plugin and copy `.opencode` directory to your OpenCode project
 2. Install tokenizer dependencies manually:
    ```bash
    npm install js-tiktoken@latest @huggingface/transformers@^3.3.3 --prefix .opencode/plugin/vendor
    ```

 ## 🔧 How It Works

 The plugin uses two main libraries for accurate token counting:

 - `js-tiktoken` - Official OpenAI tokenizer for GPT models
 - `@huggingface/transformers` - Hugging Face tokenizers for Claude, Llama, Mistral, etc.

-The `install.sh` script automatically installs these to a local `vendor` directory and sets up everything without affecting your main project.
+The plugin automatically handles tokenizer dependencies when first used - no installation script needed.
 All token counting happens locally on your machine - no data is sent to external services.

 ## 🛠️ Development